retroriff/supercollider-px/README.md

 - `activeEffects`: Checks the active proxy filters
 - `clear`: Clears all effects
+- `loadEffects`: Allows to reload the effect files.
 - `vstReadProgram` (preset: string): Loads a VST preset from the default presets folder
 - `vstWriteProgram` (preset: string): Write a VST preset to the default presets folder